-We are required by the Auditor General for Scotland to report to you if, in our opinion:
+We are required by The Charities Accounts (Scotland) Regulations 2006 to report to you if, in our opinion:

-- adequate accounting records have not been kept; or - the financial statements and the audited part of the Remuneration and Staff Report are not in agreement with the accounting records; or - we have not received all the information and explanations we require for our audit.
+- adequate accounting records have not been kept; or - the financial statements and the audited part of the Remuneration and Staff Report are not in agreement with the accounting records; or - · we have not received all the information and explanations we require for our audit.; or - there has been a failure to achieve a prescribed financial objective.
 We have nothing to report in respect of these matters.